shehzadhashmis/javacodeformatter/eclipsecodeformatter/README.md

 # How to run this application

 1. Checkout this project.
-2. Please note the contents of the class EclipseCodeFormatterApplication.java before formatting.
+2. Please note the contents of the class EclipseCodeFormatterApplication.java before its formatting.

    <img width="1680" alt="Screen Shot 2021-09-22 at 12 34 05 PM" src="https://user-images.githubusercontent.com/91077741/134318036-1e1346fa-9efe-43ea-9ddd-40e7e0b28b79.png">